 To help you find the right insurance for you and your home, we created a list of the best home insurance companies of 2020.
-To rank these companies, we looked at ratings and reviews from third-party research firms, including Consumer Affairs, J.D.
+To rank these companies, we searched ratings and reviews from third-party research firms, including Consumer Affairs, J.D.
 Power and AM Best.

 Whether you’re looking for a simple shopping experience, the top-rated coverage or the cheapest bundles, there’s a company out there for you.
-Let’s take a look at which home insurance companies ranked at the top for 2020, and what insurance providers might be best for you.
+Let’s take a look at the top-rated home insurance companies of 2020.

 Best homeowners insurance companies